-In any situation where the Headteacher or CEO is unclear or the allegation is of a potentially serious nature then there must be a discussion with the Local Authority Designated Officer (LADO) or if they are not available then MARU can be contacted for advice and guidance.
-If they feel a referral should be made then they will advise you to complete the appropriate referral form.
+In any situation where the Headteacher, CEO or Chair of the Trust Board is unclear, or the allegation is of a potentially serious nature, then there must be a discussion with the Local Authority Designated Officer [LADO] or, if they are not available, then MARU can be contacted for advice and guidance.
+If they feel a referral should be made, then they will advise you to complete the appropriate referral form.

-This should then be sent in via MARU
+This should then be sent in via MARU.

-If you receive a disclosure, about an adult colleague, it is important to reassure the child that what she/he says will be taken very seriously and everything possible done to help.
+If you receive a disclosure about an adult colleague, it is important to reassure the child that what she/he says will be taken very seriously and everything possible done to help.